 Industry dust control

 For cement, metal, food, wood, pharmaceutical, foundry and mining processes, we engineer filter, fan and ducting around the dust source, material behavior and site layout.
+Before a purchasing decision, we clarify the applicable solution path from flow rate, dust/gas type, temperature, capacity and industry data.

 - Focus